Soto92/react-playground/supabase-app/README.md

 ---

-## Backend
+# Backend

-The backend is a Node.js server using Express.
+The backend is a Node.js API built with **Express**.
-It communicates with Supabase using the official Supabase JavaScript client.
+It is responsible for **all interactions with the Supabase database**.

+It uses:

+- `SUPABASE_SERVICE_ROLE_KEY` for privileged server access
+- `cors` and JSON middleware
+- REST endpoints consumed by the frontend

 ### Development